-Since it is called "electric shadow" (movie), it means shadows formed through electrical projection.
-All characters, scenery, and objects within are merely shadows—not tangible material form-dharmas that can be physically contacted.
-All form-dust perceived by eye-consciousness is as unreal as shadows—a deceptive appearance resembling reality, inherently static yet seemingly dynamic.
-Therefore, we should not believe that any form-dharma seen by the eyes possesses true substance or real function.
+Since it is called "electric shadow" (movie), it means shadows formed through electric projection, where all characters, scenery, and objects within are merely shadows—not tangible material forms that can be physically contacted.
+All form-dust seen by eye consciousness is as unreal as shadows, a semblance of reality that is illusory, static in essence yet perceived as dynamic.
+Therefore, we must not believe that any form perceived by the eyes possesses true substance or real function.
 After all, shadows remain shadows, not actual entities.
-Since it is called "television," it implies that only when energized can those continuously appearing shadows be seen.
-For form-dust to be perceived by consciousness, it too requires energization.
-What does this "electricity" refer to?
+Since it is called "television," it signifies that only when energized can those continuously appearing shadows be seen.
+Now, for form-dust to be "seen" by consciousness, it too requires being "energized."
+What, then, does this "electricity" refer to?

 0